 CODE OF PRACTICE

-Code of practice of veterinary homeopathy for veterinary fellows, members or associates of the faculty of homeopathy
+of veterinary homeopathy for veterinary fellows, members or associates of the faculty of homeopathy

 This code of practice is published to aid Veterinary Fellows, Members or Associates of the Faculty of Homeopathy, in their practice of veterinary homeopathy.
 It is not in any way to act as a substitute for any provisions of the Guide to Professional Conduct, published by the Royal College of Veterinary Surgeons, rather to amplify particular points with especial relevance to the ethical delivery of veterinary homeopathy.